Pinterest Pixel

 • Using the COMBIN function is simple—just input =COMBIN(n, k) to calculate how many combinations are possible from a set of numbers.

-• Combinations are useful in tasks like team assignments, market analysis, lottery predictions, and statistical analysis, helping to explore different possibilities efficiently.
+• Combinations are useful in tasks like team assignments, market analysis, lottery predictions, and statistical analysis.

 Introduction to Combination of a Set of Numbers